ashivalagar/ARmy/README.md

 # ARmy
 ## Table Code: AA

 A murder mystery game made using ReactNative, ReactViro and firebase.
 The game is multiplayer, playable on your phone and uses AR.
+You may find a live demo here: www.army-ntu.firebaseapp.com

 ---

 ## About Us

+We are year 3 students of NTU passionate about innovative creations and games.
+This is the first time we explored game development using Augmented Reality (AR).

 ### Inspiration

+It's inspired by the idea of having a virtual board game over dinner or get togethers.
+No more the hassle of bringing a physical board game.
+We wanted to a game which was easy to follow but also requires the player to think creatively and make a smart move to survive.

 ### Solution